barkais/moleculaR/README.md

 ### Modeling

-The package includes a set of linear regression modeling tools that allow users to input a dataset and get a cross validated (3-fold, 5-fold and LOO) model, along with a nice plot.
+The package includes a set of linear and logistic regression modeling tools that allow users to input a dataset and get a cross validated (3-fold, 5-fold and LOO) model, along with nice plots.

-* To be able to use this functionality, user must add an _output_ column to the features.csv files resulted from running `moleculaR()` or `moleculaR.input()`.
-The column *MUST* have the name 'output' (lower case intended).
-It is highly advised to pay close attention that the correct experimental observations are attached, specifically - pay attention to molecule names.
+* To be able to use this functionality, user must add an _output_ or a _class_ column to the features.csv files resulted from running `moleculaR()`.
+The column *MUST* have the name 'output'/'class' (lower case intended).
+It is advised to make sure that the correct values are inserted in terms of order and naming - to prevent misleading model results.

 See `Modeling` in articles for a detailed guide